Hot Pockets

 Hot Pockets is an American brand of microwaveable turnovers generally containing one or more types of cheese, meat, or vegetables.
-Hot Pockets was founded by Chef America Inc. Since April 20, 2002, they have been produced by Nestlé.
+Hot Pockets was founded by Chef America.
+Since April 20, 2002, they have been produced by Nestlé.

 History

+Chef America

-Hot Pockets were developed by Paul Merage and his brother David through their company Chef America Inc. Chef America invented a packaging sleeve and dough formula to keep its calzone-like sandwiches crispy when cooked in a microwave.
+Chef America is a former closely held corporation, which was formed in the late 1970s by two brothers, Paul and David Merage, of Colorado.
+Chef America invented a packaging sleeve and dough formula to keep its calzone-like sandwiches crispy when cooked in a microwave.
 In 1980, Chef America introduced its first stuffed sandwich, the Tastywich, the predecessor of the Hot Pocket.
 Hot Pockets supplanted Tastywiches in 1983, first sold to restaurants because they were easier to break into than retail stores.

+Breakfast-style Hot Pockets were introduced in 2001.

+Nestlé

-On May 22, 2002, Chef America was sold to Nestlé.
+On May 22, 2002, Chef America was sold to Nestlé for $2.6 billion.
 Hot Pocket products were "a $2 billion category of frozen sandwiches and snacks".
-Breakfast-style Hot Pockets were introduced in 2001.
+Hot Pockets continued to be manufactured in Englewood, Colorado, Chef America's former headquarters, until 2013, when the corporate headquarters was merged with Nestlé's frozen food corporate office in Solon, Ohio.
+As of 2016, all Hot Pockets were produced in Mount Sterling, Kentucky.